ucladx/pancan-panel-design/README.md

 **Source:** https://storage.googleapis.com/gcp-public-data--gnomad/release/3.0/vcf/genomes/gnomad.genomes.r3.0.sites.vcf.bgz

 We captured and sequenced ~42k of these SNPs in the v1 design using 16 FFPE samples and analyzed them.
-Major contributors to off-bait capture are Alu repeats (Ref: [2f565c1](https://github.com/ucladx/panel-design/blob/2f565c19d2a8f9e11c46b43199f4ca3926b12bf3/README.md#optimization)).
+Per testing, major contributors to off-bait capture are Alu repeats.

 Exclude SNPs <90bp from an Alu repeat, or within genomic loci flagged by vendor as contributors to off-bait capture:
 ```bash